Ernst Tugendhat

-Ernst Tugendhat (8 March 1930 – 13 March 2023) was a Czechoslovakian-born German philosopher.
+Ernst Tugendhat (8 March 1930 – 13 March 2023) was a Czechoslovak-born German philosopher.
 He was a scion of the wealthy and influential Jewish Tugendhat family.
 They lived in Venezuela during the Nazi regime, and he studied first in Stanford University, then in Freiburg.
-He taught internationally in Europa and South America, with a focus on language analysis.
+He taught internationally in Europe and South America, with a focus on language analysis.

 Life and career

-Tugendhat was born in Brno, Czechoslovakia, to Fritz and Greta (Löw-Beer) Tugendhat, a wealthy Jewish family that had commissioned Mies van der Rohe to design of the Villa Tugendhat in Brno.
+Tugendhat was born in Brno, Czechoslovakia, to Fritz and Grete (Löw-Beer) Tugendhat, a wealthy Jewish family who had commissioned Mies van der Rohe to design the Villa Tugendhat in Brno.
 In 1938 the family escaped the Nazi regime, first to St. Gallen, Switzerland, and later to settle in Caracas, Venezuela.
+Ernst had an older half-sister, Hanna Weiss, and three younger siblings – Herbert, Ruth, and Daniela.
+The last two children were born after the family migrated to Venezuela.

 Tugendhat studied classics at Stanford University from 1944 to 1949, and went on to do graduate work in philosophy and classics at the University of Freiburg.
 He achieved his doctorate there with a thesis on Aristotle in 1956.
 During the years 1956 to 1958 he performed post-doctoral research at the University of Münster.
 From then until 1964 he was an assistant professor in the department of philosophy at the University of Tübingen, where, after spending 1965 lecturing at the University of Michigan in Ann Arbor, he gained his habilitation in 1966 analyzing the concept of truth in Edmund Husserl and Martin Heidegger.